CS207-Final-Project-Group-10/cs207-FinalProject/docs/milestone2.md

 While this is a convenient convention for end users consuming the functions, it has led to some obscure code where we are trying to infer the tensor ranks and shapes of Fluxions in multiple places.
 We have a proposal to streamline this by having the calculations done with implementation methods that always take as inputs and outputs arrays with all indices, even if they are 1.
 All function inputs would have shapes `(T, n)`, all value outputs shape `(T, m)`, forward_mode output with one seed value would also have shape `(T, m)`, and the Jacobian would have shape `(T, m, n)`.
 For example, the Fluxion class would do this in a val_impl() method.
 Then the public interface val() would dispatch a call to val_impl(), and apply np.squeeze() to the results.

 Another pending change has to due with the composition of Fluxions that include elementary functions.
 This is not currently working the way we want it to.
 The cause of the issue stems from trying to make `fl.sin(np.vector[0, 1, 2])` return values for immediate use.
 While you might want to see 0.0 or (0.0, 1.0) on the screen when you call `fl.sin(0)`, that setup has interfered with compositions when an elementary function is on an inner node.
 We have a pending proposal to address this.
 To see immediate answers on the screen, a user would need to type `fl.sin(0.val())`.  `fl.sin(0)` would return the somewhat obscure looking `fl(Const(0))`, but that would make elementary function nodes fully composable.

-### Primary Challenges

-The main challenges in writing this package so far have been very different from the main concepts that drive differentiation in forward mode.
-This has been surprising to us.
-The core mathematics including the chain rule, product and quotient rules, and the derivatives of elementary functions have been a breeze.
-The messiest part of our code has been dealing with the various book-keeping of parsing inputs in different formats.
-At the very start we opted to allow users to provide inputs in different formats including numpy arrays, dictionaries with variable values bound to their names, and lists of values passed by position.
-This will make the end product more convenient to use, but has led to complexities in the argument parsing and variable binding sections of the code.

-A second challenge has been vectorization.
-Getting things up and running quickly for functions from $\mathbb{R}$ to $\mathbb{R}$ proved much simpler than adding support for vectorizing for inputs in $\mathbb{R^n}$.
-One source of confusion for us was that for functions with only one input, there is no real need to specify a seed value, because the only seed of interest is effectively $dx=1$ which corresponds to $\partial f / \partial x = f'(x)$.
-This meant that we prototyped some of our code base with an API where we didn't clearly pass in a seed value, but just used this default.
-Eventually we figured this out and updated our APIs and logic.

-Learning to use new tools effectively has been rewarding but also at times tough.
-Everyone on the team has had a solid amount of experience writing Python code at this point.
-We've been using Git all semester, but using Git to version control your files and synchronize between your laptop and your desktop is much, much easier than using Git to collaborate with other people!
-In a similar vein, we've been learning to use tools like pytest and coverage testing on small assignments we write on our own.
-Getting an automated testing suite working on Travis with coverage testing on Coveralls has been worthwhile but required an effort.
-These tools also led us to a slew of challenges relating to module and package imports.
-We had a module and package configuration that worked fine for all of us on our local machines, but when we tried to get our tests to run on Travis we were hitting a number of confusing errors in import statements.
-Finally we ended up solving this issue, including with some slightly obscure code that runs import statements differently depending on whether a module is being run as an import or run as `__main__`.
-Looking at it now, this seems clear, but at the time it was confusing and consumed many hours and Stack Overflow searches.

-Perhaps the most substantive challenge has been learning to work together efficiently.
-We are fortunate in that everyone on the team has been working hard, getting along, and contributing.
-But we've had multiple situations where one person wrote code that another person on the team had trouble understanding when their work tasks overlapped.
-Two examples of this were the overlap between name binding / argument parsing and vectorization, and elementary functions and testing.
-With the benefit of hindsight, our team probably would have benefited if we had been more deliberate about first writing down an API and test cases before we implemented anything.
-The optimal level of advanced planning and process deliberation on a team of 4 has proven to be much higher than on a solo project or pair effort.